woliveiras/__s/README.md

 *The name of this project is a tribute to [Underscores](https://github.com/automattic/_s) project.*

+## What a hell is dunder?

+Dunder is [double underscore](https://wiki.python.org/moin/DunderAlias), used in Python codes.

 ## Why I create Dunders?

 Whenever I search for a Jekyll Theme I found some project with [Bootstrap](http://getbootstrap.com/), [jQuery](https://jquery.com/) or a structure of theme a little disorganized.
 I dont like disorder. :/